ManojChandran/Object_Oriented/A Preface/README.md

 Preface </br>

 Chapter 1 - Beginning                                                 </br>
-   What is the Object Oriented Programming?                           </br>
+   What is Object Oriented Programming?                           </br>

 Chapter 2 - Object and Class                                          </br>
    What are Objects and Classes?                                      </br>